The national CQRS system is managed by the CSU Collaborative.

 - manually directly into the Calculating Quality Reporting Service.

-This information is used to help practices track and manage their performance against various targets and enhanced services frameworks set for them by NHS England.
+In this case, this information helps practices to track and manage their performance against various targets and enhances services frameworks set for them by NHS England.

 Data is used to help track:

 This data forms part of our GP Collections service.